netascode/ansible-dc-vxlan-example/README.md

 ## Building the primary playbook

-The following playbook for the VXLAN as Code collection is the central execution point for this collection.
+The following playbook for the Network as Code for VXLAN collection is the central execution point for this collection.
 Compared to automation in other collections, this playbook is designed to be mostly static and typically will not change.
 What gets executed during automation is based entirely on changes in the data model.
 When changes are made in the data model, the playbook will call the various roles and underlying modules to process the changes and update the ND managed fabric.

 The playbook is located in the root of the repository and is called `vxlan.yaml`.
 It contains the following: